gmcmacran/TypeOneTypeTwoSim/README.md

 # Confidence Interval Coverage

-Most functions have a coverage rate of 95%.
-The worst performing confidence intervals are within one percentage point.
+The vast majority of confident intervals have a coverage rate of 95%.

+The worst performing confidence intervals are the empirical skewness and kurtosis intervals which are meaningfully off from the target 95%.
+This is inline with the inflated type I error rates.

 <img src="man/figures/README-CISummary-1.png" alt="" width="100%" />